Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Tran Van Hy with his newly completed basket boat.
 Photo: VINH LOC

-Mr. Hy said that when he was a teenager, he already knew how to weave bamboo, mainly household items such as baskets, trays, winnowing trays, winnowing trays, rice bins, etc., but then the war interrupted his work, so he sometimes worked and sometimes rested.
+Mr. Hy said that when he was a teenager, he knew how to weave bamboo, mainly household items such as baskets, trays, winnowing trays, winnowing trays, rice bins, etc., but then the war interrupted his work, so he worked and rested.
 Even so, up to now, he has been in the profession for nearly 70 years.

 th1.jpg